 Resources for councils

-Every municipal council will be offered a grant of $1000 from the Office of Geographic Names (OGN).
+Every municipal council will be offered a grant of $1000 from Geographic Names Victoria (GNV).

 Information about and the application form to receive this grant:

 Councils taking part in the project will require researchers to submit a name proposal checklist (see above).